 Best Known For

-David E. Kelley is a writer and producer of TV shows and has worked on such series as L.A.
-Law, Ally McBeal, and The Practice.
+David E. Kelley is an American television writer and producer known for such series as L.A.
+Law, Ally McBeal and The Practice.

 Think you know about Biography?